The Human Truth Foundation

 q=208.

 The fertility rate is, in simple terms, the average amount of children that each woman has.
 The higher the figure, the quicker the population will grow, although, to calculate the rate you also need to take into account morbidity - the rate at which people die.
 If people live healthy and long lives and morbidity is low, then, 2.0 approximates to the replacement rate (two new children for each set of parents who die), which would keep the population stable.
 If all countries had such a fertility rate, population growth would end.
-The actual replacement rate in most developed countries is around 2.1.
-The highest fertility rate ever detected in a single year was in Yemen in 1985, at 8.86.15
+The actual replacement rate in most developed countries is around 2.1, once you take mortality into account16.
+The highest fertility rate ever detected in a single year was in Yemen in 1985, at 8.86.17

 For more, see: